 Not everybody is so fucking stupid I suppose, just everybody I know.
-That’s not entirely true, I know a handful with enough brain cells to bounce together and make a thought worth sharing.
+That’s not entirely true, I know a handful with enough brain cells to bounce together for making a few thoughts worth sharing.
 But I have known thousands of people, so what does that say about me?
 And what must I do to get to a place where there are better chances of meeting smart people?

-Since I began learning how to think I've realized that my standards for the people I used to know are far too high.
+Since I began learning how to think, I've realized that my standards for the people I used to know are far too high.
 And no matter how groovy somebody from my old consciousness seems at first, as soon as they get comfortable enough to expose their shortcomings, they do.
 I find it horribly off-putting.
 Keep your problems to yourself please, I have no interest in knowing you well enough to shoulder any burdens you want to unload on me.
 And really, I don’t care.
-At this rate we won’t know each other long enough for me to ever care, your flaws will scare me off long before I develop any attachment.
-And I know I’m not broken so it’s definitely you.
+At this rate we won’t know each other long enough for me to ever care.
+Your flaws will scare me off long before I develop any attachment.
+And I know I’m not broken, so it’s definitely you.

 The last big test before evolving to the next level of life is cutting the thickest strings that hold me and my life-partner back.
 Her, armed with a pair of dull nail-clippers, guilt and bottomless pity.
-Me, armed with a razor-sharp broadsword as I strain against the tethers of a dying sense of obligation and the love I have for my partner.
+Me, armed with a razor-sharp broadsword as I strain against the tethers of a dying sense of obligation and the love I have for her.
 Neither of which will hold me back much longer.
-For the good of us both, cut the last anchor away and sail across the sea to a new life.
+For the good of us both, let's cut the last anchor away and sail across the sea to a new life.
 Pay nothing extra for the hindrance of bringing unnecessary baggage along with us on the voyage.
 This benefit is a by-product of learning how to let go.

 Goodbye forgettable fools of yesterday.
-I may wave goodbye from over the railing but you’ll be forgotten the moment I turn away to welcome tomorrow.
+I may wave goodbye from over the railing, but you’ll be forgotten the moment I turn away to welcome tomorrow.